Maine Road: Early years and record attendance

-The first match at Maine Road took place on 25 August 1923 when 58,159 fans watched the home side beat Sheffield United 2–1.
+The first match at Maine Road took place on 25 August 1923 when 58,159 fans watched Manchester City beat Sheffield United 2–1.
 The first changes to the ground took place in 1931, when the corner between the Main Stand and the Platt Lane end at the south of the ground was rebuilt to incorporate a roof.
 This renovation was the first of many, as Maine Road's layout and capacity was varied throughout its lifespan.

-In 1934, the highest attendance for an English football club playing at their own stadium was recorded at Maine Road, when Manchester City played Stoke City in front of 84,569 fans, in the sixth round of the FA Cup on 3 March 1934.
+In 1934, the highest attendance for an English football club playing at their own stadium was recorded at Maine Road, when 84,569 fans watched Manchester City play Stoke City in the sixth round of the FA Cup on 3 March 1934.
 (A larger crowd of 121,919 attended the Crystal Palace ground when it hosted the 1913 FA Cup Final between Aston Villa and Sunderland.)
 Queues formed four hours before the match, and one journalist stated that Maine Road was packed two hours before kick-off.
 A decision was taken to close the turnstiles with an attendance at approximately 85,000, 3000 short of what was thought to be the maximum capacity.
 Supporters witnessed a visiting Stoke team which included Stanley Matthews and City's team boasted players Frank Swift, Fred Tilson, Sam Cowan and Matt Busby.
 The match was won 1–0 by Manchester City.
-This is the record home attendance for a domestic match and the record home attendance at a club ground, as the 1913 FA Cup final is not considered a home match for either team.
+This is the record home attendance for a domestic match and the record home attendance at a club ground, as the 1913 FA Cup final was played at a neutral venue.

 Changes at the Platt Lane end took place in 1935, extending the terracing and providing a roof for the full stand.
-This marked the peak capacity of the ground, estimated at around 88,000.
-Further changes were planned, but suspended when Manchester City were relegated from Division One in 1938, and abandoned when World War II broke out.
+This marked the peak capacity of the ground, estimated at 88,000.
+Further changes were planned, but suspended when Manchester City were relegated from the First Division in 1938 and abandoned when World War II broke out.

 Post Second World War

 The stadium was shared by Manchester United after the Second World War as Manchester United's Old Trafford ground had been damaged during the Manchester Blitz.
 United paid City £5,000 per season, plus a share of gate receipts.
 The highest attendance for a league game at Maine Road occurred during this period, when 83,260 people watched Manchester United play Arsenal on 17 January 1948.
 This figure is a national record for a league game.
-Maine Road was also used by Manchester United to host three of their four home games in the 1956–57 European Cup, until Old Trafford was equipped with floodlights as required by UEFA.
+Maine Road was also used by Manchester United to host three of their four home games in the 1956–57 European Cup, until floodlights were installed at Old Trafford as required by UEFA.